 What steps does OCLC take to ensure its customers can lawfully transfer personal data outside of the European Union?

-When personal data is transferred from the EU to OCLC, Inc. in the United States, it is transferred pursuant to Standard Contractual Clauses.
-The Standard Contractual Clauses were drafted and approved by the European Commission and contain detailed obligations related to the protection of personal data that is transferred outside of the EU.
+When personal data is transferred from the EU to OCLC, Inc. in the United States, it is transferred pursuant to the standard contractual clauses issued by the European Commission.
+OCLC maintains consistent strong data security controls worldwide, to safeguard transferred personal data.